mastermindLAB/Plotly_Express-Best-Interactive-Data-Visualization-on-Python/Plotly_express.md

 ![Data vis](https://abovethelaw.com/wp-content/uploads/2015/06/data-visualization.jpg)
 # :sparkles:	"Less code, Efficient & time saver" do more interactive Data Visualization with Plotly Express (python lib).

-:sparkles: Wow! finally I found this `plotly_express` a new interactive python lib from plotly, so far this is one of the best Data visualization lib I have ever used in python.
+:hand: Wow! finally I found this `plotly_express` a new interactive python lib from plotly, so far this is one of the best Data visualization lib I have ever used in python.
 I liked the way it makes Dark template, interactive labels.

 ```python
 import plotly_express as px